 Lundin Energy recognises the global challenges associated to climate change, and acknowledges that the global response should include efforts to limit the temperature increase to 1.5 degrees and to reach a global peak of greenhouse gas emissions as soon as possible.
 As such, Lundin Energy engages with various actors across the value chain who have the potential to help contribute to the reduction of emissions.
-Fuel related emissions for supply and stand-by vessels are one example of such an engagement.
+Fuel related emissions for supply and stand-by vessels are one example of such an engagement, given that they are a material sources of supply chain emissions for the Company.